Mark-Leck/MineDown/README.md

 (please see below for install instructions).

-Simply head on over to www.Twilio.com and sign up for a 'free' Twilio account and then run the MineDown GUI setup to configure the cgminer watchdog.
+Simply head on over to www.Twilio.com and sign up for a 'free' Twilio account and then run the MineDown GUI 'step by step' setup to configure the cgminer watchdog.
+(I suggest you have your browser open on your Twilio accounts page during the initial setup process as links are provided)

 Any requests, ideas or suggestions then please get in touch!